Step back in time: to 1970

 Popular Culture offers a glimpse into the lives of people and the big and little things that made up the everyday.
 Here’s a snapshot of life and pop culture in 1970.

 BBC Radio 4 launches its long-running PM evening news and current affairs programme.

 7 April – Midnight Cowboy wins the award for best picture at the 42nd annual Academy Awards.
 John Wayne wins best Actor for his performance in True Grit, while Maggie Smith wins Best Actress for The Prime of Miss Jean Brodie.

 17 November – The first-ever Page Three girl appeared in The Sun newspaper.

-26 – 31 August – The third annual Isle of Wright Festival takes place, attracting crowds of over 500,000 – a larger audience than Woodstock.
-Jimmy Hendrix, The Who, The Doors, Chicago, Joni Mitchell and Sly & the Family Stone are among the headline acts.
+26 – 31 August – The third annual Isle of Wight Festival takes place, attracting crowds of over 500,000 – a larger audience than Woodstock.
+Jimi Hendrix, The Who, The Doors, Chicago, Joni Mitchell and Sly & the Family Stone are among the headline acts.

 18 September – Jimi Hendrix is found dead from a suspected drug-induced heart attack in London.